 A number of people ask similar questions like "Has the game already start?"
-We realized that there should have been a clear starting point and the rotation of the barriers shouldn't start until the player start singing.
+We realized that there should have been a clear starting point and the rotation of the barriers shouldn't start until the player starts singing.

 2. The environment noise still had some influence.

 When we didn't use microphone input, we could use the noise cancelation function of the computer.
 But the microphone input wasn't satisfied.
-We should have used a microphone that only collected direct voice.
+We should have used a microphone that only collected a direct voice.

-Besides the glass cylinders, we used the acrylic and wood as the main materials.
+Besides the glass cylinders, we used acrylic and wood as the main materials.
 The barriers were made by black acrylic in accord with the singing instruction.
 And we also made an acrylic base for the pulleys and motors.
 To hold the cylinders and the breadboard circuit, we made the wood enclosure.